MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 >
 > - You can re-run display color calibration from Settings whenever you'd like
 > - If anyone on the device has previously used the setting to change color profiles, the date/time of the most recent change is reflected on the Settings page
-> - When you re-run display color calibration, the color profile that was previously saved is highlighted and Profile 0 does not appear (as Profile 0 represents the display's original color profile)
+> - When you re-run display color calibration, the color profile that was previously saved is highlighted and Profile 0 doesn't appear (as Profile 0 represents the display's original color profile)
 > - If you want to revert to the display's original color profile, you can do so from the Settings page (see [how to reset color profile](#how-to-reset-color-profile))

 ##### How to reset color profile